 4) DECISION IN TWO WEEKS

 Based on the documents you've uploaded and the interview, your admission will be decided within two weeks of the interview.
-Your Head of Curriculum will let you know.

 - An application for temporary residence permit - filled out digitally on screen, printed and signed.
 Your name, date and signature on each page which carries any data.